Craig Whittaker

-Craig Whittaker (born 30 August 1962) is a British politician who served as Government Deputy Chief Whip and Treasurer of the Household from September to October 2022.
-A member of the Conservative Party, he previously served as a Lord Commissioner of the Treasury from January 2018 to April 2019 and again from July to September 2022.
-Whittaker was first elected as the Member of Parliament (MP) for Calder Valley in 2010.
-He retained the seat in the 2015, 2017 and 2019 general elections.
+Craig Whittaker (born 30 August 1962) is a British Conservative Party politician who served as the Member of Parliament (MP) for Calder Valley from 2010 to 2024.
+He served as Government Deputy Chief Whip and Treasurer of the Household from September to October 2022.
+He previously served as a Lord Commissioner of the Treasury from January 2018 to April 2019 and again from July to September 2022.

 Whittaker served as the Parliamentary Private Secretary (PPS) to Karen Bradley, the Secretary of State for Culture, Media and Sport.
 He was appointed in the reshuffle of January 2018 as HM Lord Commissioner of the Treasury in the Government Whips Office, serving until April 2019 when he was appointed Vice-Chamberlain of the Household.
 Prior to his role at the Treasury, he served as an Assistant Whip.
 Whittaker was appointed to that role in June 2017 following the snap general election.

 Early life and career

-Born in 1962 in Radcliffe, Lancashire, Whittaker emigrated to Australia at the age of five with his parents.
+Craig Whittaker was born on 30 August 1962 in Radcliffe, Greater Manchester.
+Whittaker emigrated to Australia at the age of five with his parents.
 In 1984, he returned to England and settled in Yorkshire.
+His father was a boiler maker and his mother a seamstress.
 He was a Retail General Manager for a high street retailer and was involved in Retail Management from leaving high school in Australia, after completing his Higher School Certificate.
 He was the Branch Manager at Wilkinson for six years and then became the Retail General Manager for PC World for an eleven-year period until 2009.
 During his time living in Heptonstall, a village in the borough, he served on the Parish Council from 1998 to 2003.

-In 2003, Whittaker was elected to Calderdale Council for the Brighouse Ward, gaining the seat from the Labour Party.
+In 2003, Whittaker was elected for the Conservative Party to Calderdale Council for the Brighouse Ward, gaining the seat from the Labour Party.
 He stood down from the Council at the 2004 local elections.
 In 2007, he was once again elected to Calderdale Council, this time for the neighbouring ward of Rastrick, securing 1,336 votes for the Conservatives and increasing the Party's majority.
 During this period, Whittaker served as the Cabinet Member for Children & Young People.
 Whittaker is a former Chair of the Calder Valley Conservatives and a former Conservative Party agent who managed the unsuccessful 2005 general election campaign of Liz Truss, then the Conservative parliamentary candidate for Calder Valley.